rishabh06/RedHat-Test/README.md

 # Installation Guide

-You can install the OwnCloud server using the instructions given in the following topics.
-Click on the topic to view instructions on your desired method of installation.
+You can install the OwnCloud server using the instructions given in the following topics

 - [Manual Installation](#MANINST)
 - [Installing With Docker](#DOCKINST)